Docker, Inc.

-Docker, Inc. is an American technology company that develops productivity tools built around Docker, which automates the deployment of code inside software containers.
-Major commercial products of the company are Docker Hub, a central repository of containers, and Docker Desktop, a GUI application for Windows, Linux and Mac to manage containers.
+Docker, Inc. is an American technology company that develops productivity tools built around Docker, which automates the deployment of code inside software containers via OS-level virtualization.
+Major commercial products of the company are Docker Hub, a central repository of containers, and Docker Desktop, a GUI application for Windows, Linux and macOS to manage containers.
 The historic offering was Docker Enterprise PaaS business, acquired by Mirantis.
 The company is also an active contributor to various CNCF projects, such as containerd and runC.
-The main open source offering of the company are Docker Engine and buildkit which are rebranded under the Moby umbrella project.
+The main open source offering of the company are Docker Engine and buildkit, which are rebranded under the Moby umbrella project.
 The core specification, Dockerfile, still includes the company trademark, however.